 4. Pripyat, Ukraine

 Welcome to arguably the worst nuclear power disaster ever.
 Reactor No. 4’s core at the Chernobyl Nuclear Plant exploded in late April of 1986.
 And Pripyat’s nearly 50,000 residents were forced to leave from the nuclear fallout in the days immediately following the explosion.
-Nature’s since taken back the city, but it’s still contaminated.
-The radiation has fallen enough for us to take guided tours through the apartments, amusement park and more.
+Nature has since taken back the city, but it’s still contaminated.
+The radiation has fallen enough for us to take guided tours through the apartments, amusement parks, and more.

 5. Hashima Island, Japan

 Hashima Island was the place for coal in Japan.
-At the height of production there were 5,000 coal miners living on this island east of mainland Japan.
+At the height of production, there were 5,000 coal miners living on this island east of mainland Japan.
 But when petrol became the country’s choice for fuel, the island was abandoned in the mid-1970s.
-You can find tours of portions of the island, but for those that want the virtual experience with creepy music can get it on this site.
+You cannot visit on your own but you can find tours of portions of the island.
+In lieu of visiting in person, you can take this virtual experience through the abandoned city.

 6. North Brother Island, New York

 An abandoned island near New York City?
 You betcha.
 This 20-acre island in the East River was built up because of its isolation.
 Riverside Hospital was built here in the late 1800s to quarantine people with smallpox.
 It was even the home of Typhoid Mary during her final years.
 By the 60s it was abandoned, leaving the trees to take over the buildings.
-So can you visit it right now?
-Nope.
-The city has restricted access to the island until 2016, at the earliest.
+The city has restricted access to the island, and potential visitors have to apply and be accepted before attempting to set foot on the island.

 Read more: Insider’s guide to visiting New York